aktos-io/scada.js/README.md

 #### 7. Next Steps

 At this point, you will get a "hello world" application.
-In order to build an application that has a realtime layer, authentication support, that is optimized for performance and so on, see the [showcase](https://github.com/aktos-io/scadajs-template).
+In order to build an application that has a realtime layer, authentication support and so on, see the [showcase](https://github.com/aktos-io/scadajs-template).